-Most people who visit this part of Chile come for skiing, mountaineering, or hiking, and as with any mountainous areas, layers are key.
+Most people who visit this part of Chile come for skiing, mountaineering, or hiking.
+As with any mountainous area, layers are key.
 Even if you are enjoying glorious sunshine in your t-shirt one minute, it can start raining the next, and then you will be pleased to have rain pants, a windproof rain jacket, and a fleece jacket with you.

-Sturdy hiking shoes or boots are a must in these terrains–ideally fully waterproof–so if you do get caught in a downpour, at least your feet won’t get wet.
+Sturdy hiking shoes or boots are a must in these terrains–ideally fully waterproof, so if you get caught in a downpour, at least your feet won’t get wet.

 Easter Island has a humid and sub-tropical climate with mild temperatures year-round (between 16-26°C/61-79°F).

 Between June and August, pack clothes suitable for spring and autumn in the Northern Hemisphere, such as a sweatshirt and lighter jacket for evenings.
 Between December and February, you can wear light clothing, but take an umbrella or a light rain jacket.
 Although the rain is distributed pretty evenly throughout the year (and there’s a lot of it), it rains slightly more during those months.

 As you will probably be doing a lot of walking to explore the beautiful nature throughout this charming island, don’t forget to take comfortable walking shoes, ideally fully waterproof.

 If you’re staying in Santiago, booking an AirBNB is an excellent option.
 For those venturing into more remote locations throughout Chile, there are many beautiful hostels, homestays and lodges worth checking out.

 Not only will this give you a more authentic and homey experience, but it’s a great way to save money, while meeting fellow travellers.